PinkLanches/PinkLanches/README.md

 - 👋 Hi, I’m @PinkLanches;
 - 👀 I’m interested in FrontEnd, Database & Machine Learning and BEL (Biologycal Expression Language);
-- 🌱 I’m currently learning JavaScript;
+- 🌱 I’m currently learning JavaScript, HTML & CSS;
 - 💞️ I’m looking to collaborate on nothing rn, because im learning basic concepts like programming logic and algorithms;
-- I'm available to talk about anything involving basic frontend and basic BEL (Biologycal Expression Language) concepts rn;
+- I'm available to talk about anything involving basic FrontEnd and basic BEL (Biologycal Expression Language) concepts rn;
 - I'm not a native english speaker, but i can text for u.
 - 📫 How to reach me - IG: @jorgeknf;